-Serving a region of more than 100,000 square kilometres and answering more than one million emergency and non-emergency calls last year, Calgary 9-1-1 is one of the largest Public Safety Answering Points in Canada.
+Calgary 9-1-1 answers more than one million emergency and non-emergency calls each year, making it one of the largest Public Safety Answering Points in Canada.
 For the past several years, we have experienced an increase in the number of 9-1-1 calls consistent with population growth within the area we serve.

 Our Vision: To be the model of excellence in public safety communications in Canada.